 Encoder – Video encoders convert your video file from one format to another to achieve the best possible playback on any device (mobile, desktop, tablet).
 Livestream encoders come in two main types:

-- Software – Many livestreaming services come with software encoders built into their platform.
+1. Software – Many livestreaming services come with software encoders built into their platforms.
 This integration makes it easy for beginners to customize their streams and get running at a relatively low cost.

-- Hardware – On the other hand, hardware encoders are usually reserved for professional broadcasters and come at a steeper price point.
+2. Hardware – Hardware encoders are usually reserved for professional broadcasters and come at a steeper price point.
 For this reason, most livestream productions stick to software encoders.

-High-speed internet connection – We all know how frustrating it is to wait for a video to buffer.
+High-speed internet connection – Everyone knows how frustrating it is to wait for a video to buffer.
 Don’t let this happen to your viewers!
-With a fast and reliable internet connection, you can keep your livestreaming running as smoothly as the event itself.
+With a fast and reliable internet connection, you can keep your stream running as smoothly as the event itself.

-Livestreaming an event requires some education and preparation, but the payoff can be huge.
+Livestreaming a corporate event requires some education and preparation, but the payoff can be huge.
 With the right tools and strategies, you can maximize exposure for your event and build a massive audience online and at your next event.

 Looking for help incorporating a livestreaming strategy into your overall event strategy?
 Let our expert event planners take care of some—or all—of your event tasks.
 We’ll keep your corporate event or conference running smoothly and looking great in person and on a screen.